JannikSommer/Masters-Thesis/README.md

 **Please note that none of the setup currently available are for production purposes!**

 ### Docker
 You can run a complete setup of SENTINEL with the docker-compose file in this directory.
-The docker-compose file will spin up an IPFS node, both execution and validation clients for the Sepolia testnet, and the frontend.
-To get started run `docker-compose up -d` and wait for the Ethereum node to sync with the testnet.
-However, it should be noted that this setup is **NOT** considered production!
+There are three different docker-compose files for different scenarios.

+#### Local Development
+You can use `docker compose -f docker-compose.dev.ganache.yaml -p sentinel_local up -d --build` to run SENTINEL in a local environment with the entire setup for SENTINEL.
+You can access the frontend via http://localhost in a browser. **Currently there are no smart contract deployed to the local network at startup!**

+#### Sepolia Development
+You can use `docker compose -f docker-compose.dev.sepolia.yaml -p sentinel_sepolia up -d --build` to run SENTINEL with the Sepolia Ethereum testnet.
+You can access the frontend via http://localhost in a browser. **You will need to create and manage your own accounts for Sepolia!**

 > The testnet blockchain is potentially very long, meaning that you could store a lot of data after a full sync of the blockchain.
 Therefore, you should make sure that you have enough system resources to store it.

-The frontend is run from a locally build Docker image.
-You can find the Dockerfile in `./frontend/Dockerfile`.
-The execution client is [Geth (go-ethereum)](https://geth.ethereum.org) which will be used to look for transaction with from the frontend.
-The validation client (mandatory from The Merge) is [Lighthouse](https://github.com/sigp/lighthouse).
-The IPFS node is the official [Kubo](https://github.com/ipfs/kubo).

-> A script to either use the Sepolia network or a Ganache instance is currently under consideration.
+#### Production
+You can use `docker compose -p sentinel up -d` to start the production setup.
+This setup only includes the IPFS node, and the Ethereum execution and validation clients.
+The frontend should be accessed from IPFS through the local IPFS gateway with `localhost:8080/ipfs/<cid>` in the browser.

 ### Local Environment